AstraZeneca/kgem-in-drug-discovery/README.md

 This repository accompanies our paper [Understanding the Performance of Knowledge Graph Embeddings in Drug Discovery](https://arxiv.org/abs/2105.10488) and enables replication of the key results.

+## Overview

+In this work we investigate the predictive performance of five KGE models on two public drug discovery-oriented KGs.
+Our goal is not to focus on the best overall model or configuration, instead we take a deeper look at how performance can be affected by changes in the training setup, choice of hyperparameters, model parameter initialisation seed and different splits of the datasets.
+Our results highlight that these factors have significant impact on performance and can even affect the ranking of models.
+Indeed these factors should be reported along with model architectures to ensure complete reproducibility and fair comparisons of future work, and we argue this is critical for the acceptance of use, and impact of KGEs in a biomedical setting.

+The models we investigate are:

+- ComplEX
+- DistMult
+- RotatE
+- TransE
+- TransH

+With the following datasets being used:

+- Hetionet
+- BioKG

 ## Installation Dependencies

 The dependencies required to run the notebooks can be installed as follows: